dharak22/Machine_Learning/README.md

 # Machine_Learning
-This repository contains Basic Machine Learning codes
+This repository contains various Machine Learning Projects which have been implemented by me.